lila-smith/snake-game-reinforcement-learning/docs/index.md

 # Reinforcement Learning with the Snake Game

 (This blog post is meant to be part helpful resource and part explanation of my learning.
 Going into this project, I had no prior knowledge of reinforcement learning.
 If you would like resources that I found helpful, please view the [citations section](#citations).
-If you want to play [Alex](https://github.com/a-matsoukas) and [I](https://github.com/lila-smith)'s snake game, follow the [directions](#directions).
-You can view my code [here](https://github.com/lila-smith/snake-game-reinforcement-learning).)
+I made the original game with [Alex](https://github.com/a-matsoukas).
+If you want to play our snake game, follow the [directions](#directions).
+You can view my reinforcement learning code [here](https://github.com/lila-smith/snake-game-reinforcement-learning).)

 ---